Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Here are some good ways to get started.

-1. Setting Up Direct Deposit
+1. Set Up Direct Deposit

 A good first step to automating savings is setting up direct deposit for paychecks.
 This means that on payday, your paycheck goes directly into the bank account.
 People often plunk their full paycheck into their checking account, but a smart move can be to send some of those funds into a savings vehicle.

-Whether you fund a dedicated savings account or investment fund, this process will ensure a regular, ongoing flow of money to help you build a nest egg.
-If your employer doesn’t have a way for you to divide your automatic deposit, there’s a simple workaround: Have your paycheck go into your checking account and then have a sum automatically transferred to savings on the next day.
+• If your employer doesn’t have a way for you to divide your automatic deposit, there’s a simple workaround: Have your paycheck go into your checking account and then have a sum automatically transferred to savings on the next day.

-2. Earmarking Money for Each Goal
+2. Earmark Money for Each Goal

 If all of your money goes into a single savings account, it can be difficult to determine how effectively they are tracking for each individual goal.
-What’s more, keeping just one account for all savings can introduce needless bookkeeping complexities and even fees, if monthly transactions exceed the number the bank allows for free.
+You can gain financial clarity by setting up separate savings accounts for each goal and then making regular automated deposits into each.

 How much should go into each savings account?
 That depends on your goals and the immediacy of each.
 If you’re saving for a vacation a year from now, figure out the price tag for your trip, divide by 12, and that’s how much to stash away each month.

-3. Choosing a High-Interest Account
+3. Choose a High-Interest Account

 Saving can be hard work.
 But without the right savings account, those hard-earned dollars may not go as far as they potentially could.
 Instead of putting money in just any account, look for a high-interest savings account to increase the returns of your automated savings.

-There are different ways to earn more interest on your money.
-Some lenders may reward automatic savers, helping them to reach their goals faster.
+• Some lenders may reward automatic savers, helping them to reach their goals faster.
 For example, a recurring automated deposit of $100 may earn interest at a lower starting rate, but increasing that deposit to $500 each month may trigger a higher rate.
-Or look for an online bank which, since they don’t have to pay for brick-and-mortar locations and in-person staff, typically pay higher rates than traditional banks.

-4. Taking Advantage of Employer Programs
+4. Take Advantage of Employer Programs

 For those who have savings for retirement among their financial goals, employers can be a great savings partner.
 Those with a 401(k) may want to arrange automatic paycheck deductions, so the contribution comes out of your pay before it even lands in their bank account.